digideskio/support-tools/gdbprof/timeseries.md

 * --after AFTER: plot only data after the specified time.
 * --before BEFORE: plot only data before the specified time.
 * --every EVERY: interval in seconds between data points to plot.
+* --level {1-9}: initial detail level; default: 1.
 * --list: list the available metrics and exit

-The data to plot is specified by additional agruments of the form what:where, where
+The data to plot is specified by additional arguments of the form what:where, where
 * what specifies the metric to be extracted from the file, and
 * where is the file.